GFite/purplepaper/finx-io/src/pages/blog/04-uniswap-v2/index.md

 ---
-title: 'Uniswap V2 Overview'
+title: 'FINX Overview'
-date: '2020-03-23'
+date: '2021-02-11'
-author: 'Hayden Adams'
+author: 'Geoff Fite'
 featuredImage: ./featured.jpg
-previewText: 'All about Uniswap V2.
-Price oracles, optimistic swaps and much much more.
-Launching April 2020.'
+previewText: 'All about FINX.
+Debt Pool Service oracles, 24x7 Corporate Debt Liquidity, Swaps and more.
+Launching May 2021.'
 ---

-**Uniswap V1** was the proof-of-concept for a new type of decentralized marketplace.
+**FINX** is a new type of decentralized marketplace that adds CREDIT to Decentralized Token Pools.

-As a venue for pooled, automated liquidity provision on Ethereum, the Uniswap protocol (Uniswap) functions without upkeep, providing an unstoppable platform for ERC20 token conversion. **Uniswap V1 will continue to work for as long as Ethereum exists**, and so far, it has worked very nicely for a wide variety of use cases.
+As a venue for pooled, automated liquidity provision on Ethereum, the FINX protocol (FINX) functions without upkeep, providing an unstoppable platform for ERC20 token conversion. **FINX will continue to work for as long as Ethereum exists**.

+FINX is not an intermediary, custodian or brokering party.
+FINX authors Industry-Standard and Audited contracts that enable all parties, including traditional finance firms, to participate in the new Decentralized Finance markets and capabilities.

 ![Uniswap V1 Liquidity Growth](v1_liquidity.png)

-However, pooled automated liquidity remains nascent technology, and **we have only just begun to realize its potential**.
-For this reason, last year [we raised a seed round](https://finance.yahoo.com/news/paradigm-backs-decentralized-exchange-protocol-184824051.html) and formed a dedicated team to research and develop Uniswap alongside the broader Ethereum community.

-**Uniswap V2** is our second iteration of Uniswap and includes many new features and improvements.
-This article will serve as a high-level overview of these changes including:
+Automated Pools are a very new technology, and the growth curve will be steep.
+The current ecosystems that have come online since the release of Etheryeum 2 have focused on the basic building blocks of financial relationships, and they are intended to encourage value-added expansions of the contract ecosystem.

+FINX is an important expansion of these basic components - SWAPS, POOLS, DEPOSITS, LOANS, and FLASH TRANSACTIONS - as alone they cannot supply capital required for Commercial purposes.
+In order to borrow against an Aave pool or swap a Uniswap contract, there must be sufficient Collateral to commit the transaction.

+FINX provides an Ecosystem of Tokenized Guarantees that enable Credit to extend into DeFi.

+We are currently raising a [seed round](token_sale) to form the basis of the capital pools.
+The design and implementation of the contracts and the announcement of Credit Facility Service Providers will be announced as per the schedule.

 - [ERC20 / ERC20 Pairs](#erc20--erc20-pairs)
 - [Price Oracles](#price-oracles)